saad89678/BN-Business-annonce-/README.md

 # BN-Business-annonce-
 Annonce job
-Thank you for downloading Forge Business!
+Thank you for downloading Benkiran Business!
 This script is designed to manage business opening and closing functionalities for RolePlay servers in FiveM.
 It includes a sleek and modern UI, customizable settings, and role-based access, making it a must-have for server administrators and business role players.

-Features
+# Features
 Business State Management: Open and close businesses with ease.

 Modern and Sleek UI: Includes animations and an intuitive interface with lock/unlock icons.